solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 This sensitivity to ordering is the reason why IEEE 754 is so fussy about the associativity of operations, and strict adherence to the specification prevents many compiler optimizations that involve reassociation.
 When we write this in code:

 ```c
 float result = a + b + c + d;
 ```

-... the compiler in strict mode must process as:
+... the compiler in strict mode must process it as:

 ```c
 float result = (((a + b) + c) + d);